mre/endler.dev/content/2022/rust-allocs/index.md

 subtitle="And How To Avoid Them"
 +++

-One of the main benefits of Rust is that it offers control over low-level details.
+One of the main benefits of Rust is that it offers control over low-level concepts like memory management.
 I always thought one of the neatest things about Rust was that I could take _full control over memory_ and deep-dive into optimizations at will.

 I've heard people fondly speak of _zero-copy_ and _allocation-free_ code.
-Alas I wondered, what does that even mean?
+Alas, I wondered, what does that even mean?

 Information on the topic is surprisingly sparse, and I had to piece together whatever I could find from various sources to understand how Rust _really_ handles allocations &mdash; and how to avoid them if needed.
-To save others from the trouble, I decided to write down what I've learned so far.
+To save others the trouble, I decided to write down all I've learned so far.

 ## Who Is This Article For?

 Everyone who wants to know more about <u>allocations</u> and <u>Rust</u>, really.

-It's an intermediate topic, so you don't need to know a lot about allocations to be productive in Rust.
+Memory management internals are an intermediate topic, but you don't need to know a lot about allocations to be productive in Rust.
 It can be fun and educational to learn more, however!

 The article is rather long, so feel free to jump around in the...